COVID-19 Symptoms include:

 - You will be greeted by a health care provider in personal protective gear who will give you instructions.

-- A minimally invasive test will be administered.
+- A minimally-invasive nasopharyngeal swab test will be administered.

 - Several factors may contribute to an inconclusive or Test Not Performed (TNP) result.
 Please refrain from eating or drinking for two hours prior to your appointment time.
 This includes chewing gum, drinking coffee or taking non-prescription oral medications.
 Drinking water is allowed.
 Following these guidelines may help mitigate inaccurate test results.